Video file naming and structure for decade-scale retrieval

 sha256sum -c /mnt/cold-drive/2024/checksums-2024.sha256

 Any mismatch is a corruption event.
-Cross-reference against the NAS copy immediately.
+Cross-reference it against the NAS copy straight away.

 Labelling offline drives without trusting the filesystem